 As you can see we have quite a different taste, but that is great!
 No right or wrong here.
 Acknowledge diversity and engage in positive discussions and comparisons with fellows photographers can make us become better at taking the photos we love.

-As per modeling, my take home lesson was that it is much harder than what it seems.
+As per modeling, my take-home lesson was that it is much harder than it seems.
 Patrick knows quite well his way around portraiture and he was great in directing me to get the shot he was after.
-I am even more convince now that the best way to direct non-professional models is a simple rule: less talk and more action, so to give them the opportunity to mimic your poses rather than have them guessing what you are trying to describe for them.
-It is faster way to get the shot you are after and it sort of break the ice between the photographer and the model.
+I am even more convinced now that the best way to direct non-professional models is a simple rule: less talk and more action, so to give them the opportunity to mimic your poses rather than have them guess what you are trying to describe for them.
+It is a faster way to get the shot you are after and it sort of breaks the ice between the photographer and the model.

-I have also discovered that sometime you have to ask your model to assume an unnatural pose, say shoulder back and head pushed forward with respect the body, so that in the photo the model will be in a straight and natural position, even if in reality it is not.
+I have also discovered that sometimes you have to ask your model to assume an unnatural pose, say shoulder back and head pushed forward with respect the body so that in the photo the model will be in a straight and natural position, even if in reality it is not.

-And I have learnt there is plenty of small details to care about and correct, so that the resulting photo will have a professional look.
-And this not only for the pose and expression of the model, but also for the dress and accessories.
+And I have learned there is plenty of small details to care about and correct so that the resulting photo will have a professional look.
+And this not only for the pose and expression of the model but also for the dress and accessories.